atomic-penguin/chef-fundamentals/slides/additional-topics/01_slide.md

 This can be passed to the `chef-client` command through the `-E` option.

-It can be set directly in the `/etc/chef/client.rb` configuration file.
+We typically set the environment on the node, before a client is first bootstrapped with Chef.

+    @@@javascript
+    {
-    environment "production"
+      "chef_environment": "production"
+    }

 # Environments: Knife